valentinbe/Twilight-Imperium-fouth-edition-cheat-sheet-fr-/README.md

 The space forces of humanity, empowered by their ability to quickly breed and train new troops.
 They have countless special ops forces at their disposal (which they can upgrade further), their carriers are second to none, and they recover quickly if they overextend themselves.

-## The Ghosts of Creuss (5+ players)
-Experience Level: Moderate
-Type: mobiles, tricks avec trous de ver

-Beings of energy and light who control wormholes, for rapid movement and potentially even offensive ability.
-Their home system is very difficult to reach, which is a mixed blessing: good for defense, bad for fast expansion.

 ## The L1z1x Mindnet
 Experience Level: Low
 Type: agressifs, domination, très forts en capture de systèmes ennemis, vaisseau amiral très puissant